 Commonwealth Scholarships for PhD and split-site PhD study in the UK are offered for citizens of developed Commonwealth countries (Australia, The Bahamas, Brunei Darussalam, Canada, Cyprus, Malta, and New Zealand).
 These scholarships are funded by the UK Department for Business, Energy and Industrial Strategy (BEIS), with the aim of supporting excellence in UK higher education, and sustaining the principles of the Commonwealth.

-You can apply for a Commonwealth Scholarship for the following levels of study:
+You can apply for a Commonwealth Scholarship for the following types of study:

 - Split-site (PhD), where the CSC supports one year’s study at a UK university as part of a PhD being undertaken in your home country